 So, How to Fix The Bad Parts?

 Ok, the court just went through the severance thing in State v.
-Noling, Slip Opinion No. 2016-Ohio-8252.
+Noling, 2016-Ohio-8252.
 You can read all about the proper three part test for severance set forth in Geiger v.
 Geiger, 117 Ohio St. 451, 160 N.E.
 28 (1927) in the Noling decision.
 Here, though, the process was much simpler.
 The court found that the mandatory-transfer provisions and the discretionary-transfer provisions are capable of separation, can be read and can stand independently, and no words or terms need be inserted into the discretionary-transfer provisions to give them effect.
 In other words, just lop off the mandatory transfer provisions and keep the discretionary statutes exactly as written.
 That’s what the court ordered.

 What Happens Now?